Set 44 · Study 1 / 5

 3. humour · noun/ˈhjuːmə/

-the quality of being comic or funny
+the quality of being funny or making people laugh

 It is unbelievable that you use humour even during an argument.

-Synonyms: funniness, jokes, wit
+Synonyms: funniness, comedy, wit

 4. expectation · noun/ˌɛkˌspɛkˈteɪʃ(ə)n/